cypress-io/cypress-documentation/content/guides/core-concepts/retry-ability.md

 `should('have.length', 2)` are clearly showing the spinning indicators, meaning Cypress is requerying for them.

-<DocsImage src="/img/guides/retry-ability/retry-2-items.gif" alt="Retrying finding 2 items" ></DocsImage>
+<DocsImage src="/img/guides/retry-ability/v10/retry-2-items.gif" alt="Retrying finding 2 items"></DocsImage>

 Within a few milliseconds after the DOM updates, `cy.get()` finds two elements and the `should('have.length', 2)` assertion passes